Isha-Goyal/cv-object-tracking/README.md

 ![Matches Between First ROI and Cropped Second Frame](report_images_and_videos/kypt_matching_two_rois.png) The second frame is cropped automatically based on the size of the original ROI.

+The goal of this method was to, again, build understanding with a more conceptually focused, lower-level approach than using a full OpenCV pipeline that would run all the parts of SIFT on this format of data.

 ### Multi-object Tracking
 We also faced a design decision regarding multi-object tracking management.
 Initially, we considered using OpenCV's MultiTracker_create for its simplicity in handling multiple trackers.
 However we decided to implement a loop that created and updated each tracker separately: